Doctor visa routes in Taiwan (Republic of China)

 What this means for doctors

-Of the 2 Taiwan (Republic of China) routes that commonly fit doctors, 1 needs a sponsoring employer and 1 does not, and 2 can lead to permanent residence.
+Of the 2 Taiwan (Republic of China) routes that commonly fit doctors, 1 needs a sponsoring employer and 1 does not, 2 have confirmed permanent residence mapping.
 Doctors work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Taiwan (Republic of China).
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Taiwan (Republic of China) overall is the Taiwan Employment Gold Card, which also fits many doctors — it is included below.